Medical Diagnostic Technologies

 When is the application deadline?

-Please note that application received after application deadline (15th of May) will not be considered for admission.
+Please note that application received after application deadline (Winter Semester 15th of May for non Eu/EEA, 15th July for EU/EEA) will not be considered for admission.

 Due to the administrative process and limited places, the summer semester application process is open only to EU/EEA students.